 - Second Engineer

 The next professional certificate to be gained by Engineering Officers.
 Responsible for all the junior engineers and other engine room staff.
-Plans the overall maintenance schedule for all the machinery found in the engine room and other technical systems
+Plans the overall maintenance schedule for all the machinery found in the engine room and other technical systems throughout the vessel.

 - Chief Engineer

 The highest level of professional qualification for Engineer Officers enabling the holder to take responsibility for all the technical systems on a ship.